pivot-access-ltd/bma-offline-docs/originals/deploy-machines.md

 The curtin installer uses an image-based method and is now the only installer used by MAAS.
 Although the older debian-installer method has been removed, curtin continues to support preseed files.
 For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/2590).

-Before deploying, you should:
+Before deploying, you should take two key actions:

--   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3178) and the [Kernel boot options](/t/kernel-boot-options/2782) that will get used by deployed machines.
+1.   review and possibly set the [Ubuntu kernels](/t/ubuntu-kernels/3178) and the [Kernel boot options](/t/kernel-boot-options/2782) that will get used by deployed machines.
--   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3202#heading--ssh-keys)) to MAAS so it can connect to deployed machines. snap-2-9-cli -->
+2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/3202#heading--ssh-keys)) to MAAS so it can connect to deployed machines. snap-2-9-cli -->

 <!-- snap-2-9-ui